 Advanced Precision Machining provides unparalleled customer satisfaction.
 Call us today at 303.776.1910.

-The use of CNC machine simulation software is an essential tool in a machinist’s toolbox to ensure that numerical controls are programmed accurately and parts are machined correctly the first time.
+The use of CNC machine simulation software solves this problem and is an essential tool for machinists, ensuring that numerical controls are programmed accurately and parts are machined correctly the first time.
 Advances in software development now allow for the simulation of all parts and operations of a CNC machine, interactively displaying the material removal process of a numerically controlled program.
-To breakdown how it works, a machine operator enters the applicable CNC program, the geometry of the part, the tool being used and other parameters then runs it.
-The simulation software being used shows all the machine motions thus enabling any errors to be seen.
-Having errors is surprisingly common, and thinking that CAM generated g-code software would never make a mistake is inviting trouble.
-Top of the line simulation software such as CGTech’s Vericut and MasterCam Verify for example, can detect possible machine part interference, workpiece errors, invalid codes and much more.
+To breakdown its utilization, a machine operator enters the applicable CNC program, the geometry of the part, the tool being used, other applicable parameters, then runs it.
+The simulation software being used shows all the machine motions thus enabling any errors to be seen beforehand.
+Input errors are surprisingly common in programming processes, and thinking that CAM generated g-code software would never make a mistake is inviting trouble.
+Top of the line simulation software such as CGTech’s Vericut and MasterCam Verify for example, can detect possible machine part interference, workpiece errors, invalid codes, and much more.

 Need help with an upcoming project?
-APM’s reputation for quality parts, on-time reliability and exceptional customer service cannot be matched.!
-We're happy to discuss any machining need you have.
-Call us at at 303.776.1910 or send us an email.
+APM’s machine shop is operating at full capacity, and our reputation for quality parts, on-time reliability, and exceptional customer service cannot be matched!
+We're happy to discuss any machining needs you may have.
+Call us at 720-885-9411 or send us an email.